rodneyddd/Neural-Network-Development/README.md

 What this does is calculate the final layer, since you’re calculating the output for each layer.

-### right after the CALCULATEOUTPUTS function you have a classify function that has an parameter of outputs, that benig the final layer
+### Right after the CALCULATEOUTPUTS function you have a classify function that has an parameter of outputs, that being the final layer
-### and it calls a helper function, INDEXOFMAXVALUE, which simply returns the highest value within an array
+### and it calls a helper function, INDEXOFMAXVALUE, which simply returns the highest value within an array.